DrFate09/qidi_plus4_klipper/README.md

 ## Installing Kalico (or mainline Klipper), Moonraker, Fluidd/Mainsail and others

-Starting with a Raspberry Pi 4 (or another other Linux box), we can start by installing the software needed to run the printer.
-To begin, lets install KIAUH.
+Starting with a Raspberry Pi 4 (or another other Linux box), we can begin by installing the software needed to run the printer, primarly by using KIAUH.

 ## Installing KIAUH
 KIAUH is a helper script to install Klipper/Kalico, Mainsail, Fluidd, Crowsnest, Moonraker, and many other things you may need or want.